 dog with person who is caring

-Made with love, not plastic.
+Made with love, Not Waste

 Don’t just chew — GnawRightTM!